boomerang-io/carbon-addons-boomerang-react/README.md

 ## Carbon themes

-We recommend using Carbon theme functionality and the associated CSS Custom Properties in your styles.
+We recommend using Carbon theme functionality and the associated CSS custom properties in your styles to easily use Carbon theme tokens.
 See the following example for guidance on a couple common use cases.

 ### Default theme